 Mississippi scored particularly badly on the number of verified complaints.
 These were complaints that were followed up through an investigation.
 9 out of 10 of all complaints that were investigated were verified.
 That means that the complaints were genuine and the reasons for making the complaint were justified.
 This factor put the state in the 41st position overall – near rock bottom.

 The second worst factor was the score obtained by examining comparative staffing levels.
 Staffing levels were regarded as very important by Families for Better Care and a major factor in determining whether a nursing home could provide satisfactory levels of care.
 When staffing levels are low, it is much more likely that a resident may not be attended to if an injury occurs, such as may happen due to a fall.
 Medical care may be delayed or non-existent.
 Residents with dementia may even wander off the property altogether without adequate supervision.

 An average of only 2.4 hours a day of direct staff care are provided in Mississippi nursing homes.
-Less than half the nursing homes in the state have above average RN staffing levels.
+Less than half the nursing homes in the state have above-average RN staffing levels.

-The low staffing level of Mississippi nursing homes when compared to the rest of the states put it in 35th position.
+The low staffing level of Mississippi nursing homes when compared to the rest of the states put it in the 35th position.

 Poor inspection reports

-The final of the three factors which were health inspection reports placed the state in 32nd position overall with only a third of the state’s nursing homes getting above average inspection reports.
+The final of the three factors which were health inspection reports placed the state in 32nd position overall with only a third of the state’s nursing homes getting above-average inspection reports.